fma2/mars-rover/README.md

 ###### Step 5: Run Tests

-Again, make sure you are in the src directory, and run the following in the command line:
+From the src directory, run the following in the command line:

 ```
 java test.TestRunner